Dog Registration and information

 What happens if I don’t register my dog?

 If you are in the possession of an unregistered dog for longer than 72 hours, you are deemed the owner of that dog under the Dog Control Act 1996.
-You will be given time to provide the dogs details and pay the registration fee.
+You will be given time to provide the dog’s details and pay the registration fee.
 If the registration fee is not paid by the time given, you will receive an infringement notice for failure to register a dog.
 The infringement fee is $300 per dog.
 Failure to register after this may result in your dog being seized and impounded.
 You will need to pay impound fees, registration and microchipping costs (if not already done) before your dog will be released.

 What do I need to know about microchipping my dog?

 If your dog is not a working dog, it must be microchipped.
-You have 2 months from the date of first registration to have your pup microchipped.
+You have two months from the date of first registration to have your pup microchipped.
 Talk to your vet to schedule a microchipping appointment.

 A microchip is the size of a grain of rice and is permanently implanted under the skin between the shoulder blades.
-The microchip holds a 15-digit number much like a bar code; there is no other information on a microchip.
-When a dog is found wandering or lost it is scanned for a microchip and the number is put into the National Dog Database to show who owns the dog, anywhere in New Zealand.
+The microchip holds a 15-digit number and is much like a bar code; there is no other information on a microchip.
+When a dog is found wandering or lost it is scanned for a microchip and the number is put into the National Dog Database to show who owns the dog, anywhere in Aotearoa New Zealand.

 How do I transfer a registered dog in from another area?

-I’m moving out of South Wairarapa District with my dog.
+I am moving out of South Wairarapa District with my dog.
 What do I need to do?

 Fill in the form below and return to the South Wairarapa District Council and email to Bylaws or drop in to one of our service centres or our Martinborough Office.
 When you arrive at your new destination, take your dog’s tag into the new Council.
 They will add you to their database and issue you a new tag for their district.
 Your dog is registered for the whole of New Zealand.
 There is no cost to transfer a registered dog to another area within a registration year (1 July to 30 June).
 You may need to produce ID when registering a dog at a new Council.